Family Trust Update – Exclude Foreigners

 2. strata lots;

-3. utility lots; and
+3. utility lots, and

 4. parcels of vacant land that are zoned for residential purposes.

-However, Tasmania imposes surcharges on farms
+However, Tasmania imposes foreigner surcharges on farms

-As you can see every state is different.
+As you can see, every state is different.
 For example, unlike NSW, Tasmania imposes a foreign surcharge duty on acquisitions of primary production land.

-Victoria and Queenlands define land wider
+Victoria and Queensland define land wider for the family trust foreigner surcharge taxes

 We do not know what ‘residential’ and ‘commercial’ mean for the particular property that your Family Trust is about to buy.

-Whereas, the Victorian Revenue Office states:
+Whereas the Victorian Revenue Office states:

 ‘Residential property does not include commercial residential premises, a residential care facility, a supported residential service or a retirement village and which may lawfully be used in that way.’